 Now you’re a student there’s a range of IT services and software available to support you in your studies both on campus and at home.

-Once you get nearer to joining us (about six weeks before your start date) and have met the key conditions of your offer, you’ll be sent an email to set up your student computing account.
+Once you get nearer to joining us (four to five weeks before your start date) and have met the key conditions of your offer, you’ll be sent an email titled 'Create your Canterbury Christ Church University computing account'.

 One of the first things you’ll want to do is access the Wi-Fi.
 Eduroam is our free student Wi-fi service.